-Host Administrator

-Full control over the host to which they belong, except the following:

-- Host administrators of hosts using an alternative user database cannot configure the user database plugin. - When creating virtual folders, host administrators cannot see any folders that are not located below the top folder of the host.
-When viewing virtual folders that point to a physical folder that is not located below the top folder of the host, the host administrator cannot modify the location of the physical folder to which the virtual folder points. - When creating or modifying rules, host administrators cannot configure or modify any executables that are run when the rule is triggered. - Host administrators cannot create or delete SITE commands, but can manage which users can trigger SITE commands created by a system administrator.
+permissions each type of administrators has in each case. • Connecting via: Host Administrator Server Administrator WS_FTP Server Manager Full control over the host to which they belong, except the following: Full control over all hosts on the server.
+Host administrators of hosts using an alternative user database cannot configure the user database plugin.
+Full control over all server-wide settings.
+When creating virtual folders, host administrators cannot see any folders that are not located below the top folder of the host.
+When viewing virtual folders that point to a physical folder that is not located below the top folder of the host, the host administrator cannot modify the location of the physical folder to which

-No control over server-wide settings, except the following:

-- Host administrators can use the Log Viewer to view logs for their host only. - Host administrators can create, manage and delete notifications.

-File Transfer Client

-the host to which the user account belongs.

-Full permissions to all folders on Full permissions to all folders on the host to which the user account belongs.
+- the virtual folder points.
+When creating or modifying rules, host administrators cannot configure or modify any executables that are run when the rule is triggered. - Host administrators cannot create or delete SITE commands, but can

+Host Administrator Server Administrator manage which users can trigger SITE commands created by a system administrator.
+No control over server-wide settings, except the following: Host administrators can use the Log Viewer to view logs for their host only.
+Host administrators can create, manage and delete notifications.
+Full permissions to all folders on the host to which the user account belongs.
+Full permissions to all folders on the host to which the user account belongs. manage which users can trigger SITE commands created by a system administrator.
+No control over server-wide settings, except the following: Host administrators can use the Log Viewer to view logs for their host only.
+Host administrators can create, manage and delete notifications.
+Full permissions to all folders on the host to which the user account